 Determining how far the cancer has spread

 - Bone scan.
-A bone scan takes a picture of your skeleton in order to determine whether cancer has spread to the bone.
-Prostate cancer can spread to any bones in your body, not just those closest to your prostate, such as your pelvis or lower spine.
+A bone scan takes a picture of the skeleton in order to determine whether cancer has spread to the bone.
+Prostate cancer can spread to any bones in the body, not just those closest to the prostate, such as the pelvis or lower spine.

 - Ultrasound.
 Ultrasound not only can help indicate if cancer is present, but also may reveal whether the disease has spread to nearby tissues.

 - Computerized tomography (CT) scans.
 A CT scan produces cross-sectional images of the body.
 CT scans can identify enlarged lymph nodes or abnormalities in other organs, but they can’t determine whether these problems are due to cancer.
 Therefore, CT scans are most useful when combined with other tests.

 - Magnetic resonance imaging (MRI).
 This type of imaging produces detailed, cross-sectional images of your body using magnets and radio waves.
 An MRI can help detect evidence of the possible spread of cancer to lymph nodes and bones.

 - PSMA PET Scan Prostate-specific membrane antigen (PSMA) imaging is a nuclear medicine exam using positron emission tomography (PET) to detect prostate cancer.
 PSMA PET is very sensitive for detecting prostate cancer, with accumulating evidence suggesting it is superior to conventional imaging tests such as CT scans or bone scans.
 It is particularly helpful in determining if prostate cancer has spread beyond the prostate into lymph nodes, other soft tissues and bones.